 - RX4 Storm: A cut rifle.
 A menu icon and a HUD icon remain.

 - Strela-3: A vehicle only rocket launcher.
 A menu and HUD icon remain.
-Interestingly the menu icon is named "menu_mp_weapons_strela_big" meaning weapons in the 1980's campaign weapons were once in multiplayer.
+Interestingly the menu icon is named "menu_mp_weapons_strela_big", implying that weapons in the 1980's campaign weapons were once available in multiplayer.

 - DTSRS: A scrapped sniper rifle.
-Two versions of menu icon, one big and one small remains.
+Two versions of its menu icon, one large and one small, remain.
 Probably replaced by the DSR-50.

 Early Multiplayer Maps